 Because WordPress used TinyMCE editor, it was possible to allow functions to edit tables.
-You had to download directory with table from TinyMCE editor.
 If you’re interested to learn more, you can find all details in this forum.
 In case you do the same thing for our AIT themes, tables will work correctly.

 3. Using Columns element in AIT themes

-If you use our directory or multilingual & translated themes with older WordPress version, you certainly know our Columns element.
+If you use one of our older WordPress themes, you certainly know our Columns element.
 This element can be used to add columns inside pages.
 It’s an orderable element, that means you can place it anywhere you need it.
 Advantage is it’s variability inside pages.

 4. Download 3rd party plugin to manage tables